inspiration33/GOToken/README.md

   The ownership of the GotToken contract will be transferred to the Crowdsale contract's owner.

-###### Reservation contract phase
+###### Reservation phase
-* The Reservation contract phase is intended to be part of the ICO phase and so it is entirely managed inside the `GotCrowdSale.sol` contract.
+* The Reservation phase is intended to start off-chain by accounting the addresses of the investors and their reserved GOTokens.
-* The `gotCrowdSaleInstance.mintReservation(beneficiary, balances)` does not instantiate an external contract, but it directly manages the vesting of tokens to the RC investors.
+* The reserved tokens will be distributed at the start of the ICO phase via the function `gotCrowdSaleInstance.mintReservation(beneficiary, balances)` in the `GotCrowdSale.sol` contract.

 ## Vesting phases
 * Presale investor can claim the vested tokens by calling `pgoMonthlyPresaleVault.release()`.